AGoetzee/Internship-IBIVU/README.md

 This repository is a collection of the scripts that I made during my internship at IBIVU.
 It is purely meant as an archive, many of these scripts have hardcoded variables or need a specific working directory.
 For me personally this repo serves as 1) an archive in case I need anything later, and 2) a way to record my current coding skills which I can compare myself to later.
 Having said that, feel free to look around and use any scripts or code snippets to your liking!

+# Umbrella sampling workflow

-Included here is a python notebook `run_workflow.ipynb`, which should be able to reproduce the umbrella sampling simulations.
-It has not been tested on a different system, so some tinkering may be necessary to get it to work.
+Included in this repository is a python workflow for umbrella sampling simulations of amyloid fibril elongation.
+They can be found in `UmbrellaSampling/noSASA` and `UmbrellaSampling/SASA`, which should be able to reproduce the umbrella sampling simulations.
+It has not been tested on a different system, so some tinkering may be necessary to get it to work on clusters other than VU BAZIS.

 ## Setting up
 In order to run the workflow scripts there are few prerequisites that need to be installed first.
 These are: